Doofie15/OVK-MARKETREPORT/docs/QUICK_START.md

 **Next Steps:**
 1. Explore the market dashboard
-2. Try the administrative functions
+2. Try the administrative functions with the enhanced 95% width form
 3. Review the sample data
 4. Check out the analytics features
+5. Test the improved form layout for data entry

+**Recent Enhancement**: The auction data capture form now uses 95% of the page width for improved usability and better data entry experience!

 Happy exploring! 🐑📊